 006.03D1 Practicum.
-Prospective teachers shall be engaged in practicum experiences at the level(s) of endorsement.
+Prospective teachers will be engaged in practicum experiences at the level(s) of endorsement.

-006.03E Endorsement Program Requirements: Nebraska teacher education institutions offering this endorsement program must have on file, within the institution, a plan which identifies the courses and the course completion requirements which the institution utilizes to grant credit toward completion of this endorsement.
+006.03E Endorsement Program Requirements: Standard institutions of higher education offering this endorsement program must have on file, within the institution, a plan which identifies the courses and the course completion requirements which the institution utilizes to grant credit toward completion of this endorsement.